sensu/sensu-docs/content/sensu-go/5.17/reference/sensu-query-expressions.md

 ### Evaluate labels and annotations

-Although you can use annotations to create Sensu query expressions, we recommend using labels because labels provide identifying information.
+Although you can use annotations to create SQEs, we recommend using labels because labels provide identifying information.

 This expression returns `true` if the event's entity includes the label `webserver`: